 However, salaried employees can also be non-exempt, provided that they meet the overtime, minimum wage, record keeping, and other FLSA rules.

 Want to calculate your overtime earnings really quick, every time?
-Check out our Time Card Calculator where you can define your hourly rates, track overtime hours, and then have them automatically multiplied by 1.5 times your hourly rate.
+Use Clockify for free so you can define your hourly rates, track overtime hours, and then have them automatically multiplied by 1.5 times your hourly rate.